WayneRose-95/Azure-Database-Migration/README.md

 # Future Improvements

-- Migration of Documentation into Wiki Page
+- Migration of Documentation into Wiki Page (Completed 18.02.2024)
 - Addition of Infrastructure as Code (IaC) tools such as Terraform and Azure Resource Manager (ARM) Templates to streamline the automation of the provision of resources.
 - Addition of extra security measures using Entra ID to allow access to Virtual Machines and SQL Databases.